-Lacto-fermented foods improves nutrient content of food, and our ability to digest food so that we get the most out of what we eat.
+Lacto-fermented foods improve the nutrient content of food, and our ability to digest food so that we get the most out of what we eat.
 Fermented foods are also effective against intestinal infections, improving cholesterol, and fighting cancer .

 Lactic acid producing bacteria is naturally on vegetables.
 Salt prevents bad bacteria from growing while the good bacteria produce enough lactic acid to preserve the fruit or vegetables .

 The good bacteria feed on the natural sugars of the vegetable and produce lactic acid.
 So adding starter kits or whey is unnecessary, because the good bacteria is naturally already on the fruits or vegetables.

 When you are new to ferments it seems kind of scary to let something sit out, but done right it is safe.
 Per the USDA fermented vegetables have an excellent safety record with no known foodborne illnesses reported .

 Fermented vegetables are lower risk to eat than fresh vegetables, and can be stored up to one year unrefrigerated .
 Though I have not personally left any ferment out this long, but good to know nonetheless if ever needed.